-Arrangements in the Oriental Manner show an appreciation of nature.
-A majority of Oriental arrangements are based on the asymmetrical triangle (exception: Freestyle).
+Arrangements in the East Asian Designs show an appreciation of nature.
+A majority of East Asian arrangements are based on the asymmetrical triangle (exception: Freestyle).
 This visualized triangular structure consists of three main lines of different heights, and therefore represents that re-creation of nature in a container.
-General characteristics of all arrangements in the oriental manner:
+General characteristics of all East Asian arrangements include the following:

-- Simplicity in construction and restraint in the use of plant material. - Plant materials should be appropriate to the season. - Fresh plant material should be used as it grows in nature and may sometimes have natural defects. - An Oriental arrangement is viewed directly from the front as if "one is looking into a garden or scenic landscape". - The rose or roses should be instruments in "leading the viewer into the design" and be the dominant flower. - Stem dimensions are visual guidelines to the overall design and no two stems are the same length.
+- Simplicity in construction and restraint in the use of plant material. - Plant materials should be appropriate to the season. - Fresh plant material should be used as it grows in nature and may sometimes have natural defects. - An East Asian arrangement is viewed directly from the front as if "one is looking into a garden or scenic landscape". - The rose or roses should be instruments in "leading the viewer into the design" and be the dominant flower. - Stem dimensions are visual guidelines to the overall design and no two stems are the same length.